naveendevulapalli/naveendevulapalli/README.md

 - 👋 Hi, I’m @naveendevulapalli
-- 👀 I’m interested in Java, Oracle, HTML, CSS, JavaScript, React
+- 👀 I’m interested in Java, Oracle, HTML, CSS, JavaScript, ReactJS, Spring Boot.
-- 🌱 I’m currently learning Spring Boot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects related to Full Stack Development.
-- 📫 How to reach me ...
+- 📫 How to reach me on naveendevulapalli19@gmail.com

 <!---
 naveendevulapalli/naveendevulapalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.